-My current work on paper uses marketing materials that arrive by mail such as supermarket flyers, glossy mail-order catalogs, ads and promotions.
-I remove images and organize them into themes or categories as a way to emphasize excess and highlight unnecessary products and unsolicited needs.
+All the imagery for my works on paper is sourced from marketing materials that arrive in the mail - supermarket flyers, glossy mail-order catalogs, ads and promotions.
+I clip out images and organize them into themes or categories as a way to emphasize excess and highlight unnecessary products and unsolicited needs.

-With sculpture and installation, I use recycled materials to construct pieces that re-contextualize urban settings and focus on things that are ignored, unseen or disregarded.
+With sculpture and installation, I incorporate recycled materials in pieces that re-contextualize urban settings and focus on things that are ignored, unseen or disregarded.
 Sidewalks, boxes or beat-up trucks filled with cardboard on the way to the recycling center can reveal connections to larger systems and community.

 In public projects and workshops, I encourage interactions with people to explore ideas of community, commerce and questions of value.
-I use barter and trading systems to promote more relational, less commercial means of economic exchange.
-These pieces create environments that promote connections between people and encourage the use of post-consumer materials to provide alternatives to the consumer-driven culture.
+Barter and trading systems are adapted to promote more relational, less commercial means of economic exchange creating environments that promote connections between people and encourage the use of post-consumer materials as an alternative to consumer-driven culture.